tims23/Logledger/README.md

 ## api facilitator & api server
 Api facilitator allows the access to the functionalities over an API.
 Simulates a real setup where multiple api servers of different signers work together over a network to create a signature for a STH or SCT.

+# Deployment
+You can also deploy the implementation locally by running a api facilitator instance and 5 api servers for the signers.
+### API facilitator
+>python3 api_facilitator.py
+### Singer
+The signers take their identity from the configuration file.
+If you are running all in the same folder you can also overgive the configuration as command line argument.
+>python3 api_server.py <signer_index>

+The signers should have the indexes 1-n (n being 5 in the default setup)

+## Configuration
+The deployment takes two configuration files.
+One for the blockchain:
+>{"PRIVATE_KEY":  "", "ACCOUNT_ADDRESS": "", "NODE_URL": ""}

+And one for the signers:
+>{"index": "", "threshold": "", "total_signers": "", "public_key": "", "log_id": "", "key_folder": "", "urls": ""}

+Moreover the BASE_URL can be changed in the facilitator interface to connect to the local deployment.

+If another smart contract is used the public key has to be changed in the bc_interface.

+## Used external libraries

+ - ggmpc
+ - web3
+ - flask
+ - flask_caching